-Because of it’s very nature‚ our Los Angeles bankruptcy attorneys know that it can impact virtually every aspect of your life‚ from what you eat to where you live to what you do on Saturday nights.
+Because of it’s very nature‚ our Woodland Hills bankruptcy attorneys know that it can impact virtually every aspect of your life‚ from what you eat to where you live to what you do on Saturday nights.

 But what do you do when your spouse is hiding his or her debt from you?
 This is going to have repercussions not only on your wallet‚ but also the very core of your relationship.

 Still‚ when people have money trouble – either because of gambling‚ substance abuse or other reasons – it’s very difficult to talk about.
 They believe if they can keep it a secret‚ it will go away.
 Or‚ they may have every intention of dealing with that debt on their own‚ but it simply grows to a point they can no longer manage it.
 They fear their spouse’s reaction‚ so they continue to hide it‚ long after it’s become a major problem.

 And of course‚ the longer it’s hidden‚ the more out-of-control it can get.

 Some examples of this include a spouse who racks up tens of thousands of dollars on credit cards to subsidize a gambling problem.
 Or a husband who heists his wife’s credit card to use at a local race track.
 In other cases‚ spouses may end up spending thousands of dollars on other consumer products.

 The money may also involve something they may not want their spouse to know about in the first place‚ so coming clean when the debt has grown horns seems out of the question.

 In most cases like this our Woodland Hills bankruptcy attorneys know a relationship split may also result.
 But even a divorce won’t absolve you of debt that your spouse has accrued in joint accounts – even if you had no idea what was happening.